slatedocs/slate/source/includes/openstack/_securityGroupRules.md

 Create a security group rule for a security group.

- Required attributes          | Description
+ Required          | Description
  --------------------------   | ------------------------------------
  `securityGroupId`<br/>*UUID* | The ID of the parent security group.

- Optional attributes          | Description
+ Optional          | Description
  --------------------------   | ------------------------------------
  `ingress`<br/>*boolean*      | Direction in which the rule is applied, false implies egress.
 Defaults to ingress.
  `protocol`<br/>*string*      | The IP protocol, either ICMP, TCP or UDP.
 Defaults to allow all protocols.